 If it is the case you had existing loans with the firm, you may also want to reference that fact, particularly if you had missed or were late with payments in the past.
 Also if the firm did not carry out an affordability assessment, you may want to point out they should have and should have considered the totality of your borrowing.

 You should also make it clear that you are seeking some degree of restitution.

 You could argue that your liability for the full debt should be written off, but usually where they uphold your complaint, they may offer to refund any interest that you have paid.
 Where you are a guarantor for someone else’s loan, and they uphold your complaint, you should insist your liability for the debt is removed.

 Where the firm does not uphold your claim, you should be provided with information as to the next step that you can take.
 This is to the Financial Ombudsman Service.
 You should be prepared to take it to the next step, as the process is free and many decisions are reversed only when they are escalated to the FOS.

-If you are struggling with debts and want holistic advice on all your options, speak with a Creditfix Money adviser on 0808 2234 102.Get Started
+If you are struggling with debts and want holistic advice on all your options, speak with a Creditfix Money adviser on 0808 2234 102.Get debt help today

 Get help with any type of unsecured debt